-St. Michael's is a Church Aided School and R whole ethos of the School are based on the teachings of the Church of England.
+St. Michael's is a Church Aided School and Religious Education, collective worship and the whole ethos of the School are based on the teachings of the Church of England.

 Admissions to an Aided school are the responsibility of the Governing Body and this policy lays down the criteria for admission and the admission procedure.